stackforge/puppet-openstack/README.md

 ### Compute nodes

 * Compute nodes should be deployed onto physical hardware.
 * If compute nodes are deployed on virtual machines for testing, the `libvirt_type` parameter for the `openstack::compute` class should probably be configured as `qemu`.
-This is because most virtualization technologies do now pass through the virtualization CPU extensions to their virtual machines.
+This is because most virtualization technologies do not pass the virtualization CPU extensions through to their virtual machines.

 ```puppet
 class { 'openstack::compute':